Great! You have a job offer! This is typically when the real negotiations begin.

 - Do I report to anyone else?

 - Where is this job located?
-Street address and, if an office job, location of desk or office.
+If working at the employer’s location, get the street address and, if an office job, location of desk or office.

 - Is there an official time for lunch?